Food and Drink on the North Norfolk Coast

 The area boasts two stunning Michelin starred restaurants for special celebrations.
 Galton Blackiston's renowned Morston Hall, with an ever-changing menu of sensational seasonal dishes, has a magnificent setting to match, and the service, as you'd expect, is warm and friendly.
-The other Michelin star has been prized since 2009 by the pretty Old Neptune in Old Hunstanton, where owner-chef Kevin Mangeolles uses Norfolk's finest seasonal produce including locally landed fish and lobster and Graham Yewdale’s famous lamb.
+The other Michelin star, the Old Neptune is located in Old Hunstanton, where owner-chef Kevin Mangeolles uses Norfolk's finest seasonal produce including locally landed fish and lobster and Graham Yewdale’s famous lamb.

 For those who want to cook in their cosy holiday cottage, there are plenty of places to buy some of the freshest local produce.
 Try the Walsingham Farm Shop for locally reared meat, delicious cheeses and made-on-site pies, stews, cakes and desserts.
 Stop by Wiveton Hall farm shop for locally grown raspberries, asparagus and much more.
 Enjoy their tasty jams and chutneys and pop an exclusively designed Emma Bridgewater mug in the basket while you’re there!
 For ale lovers, The Real Ale shop in Wells-next-the-Sea, sells beer brewed on site and made using the barley grown on the farm - can you get any more local?

 Is there anything better than enjoying great food and drink while looking out across a gorgeous landscape?
 You are spoilt for choice for great views in North Norfolk.
 The Crown Inn in Sheringham offers amazing views out to sea while sipping on a ice cold beer on a hot summer's day.
 To enjoy the beauty of the natural Norfolk landscape and to be in with a chance spotting some of Norfolk’s rare wildlife, head to the cafe at Cley and Salthouse Marshes nature reserve.